 - When ready to serve, re-heat the sauce if needed then gently push two indentations in the sauce with the back of a serving spoon and crack an egg into each one.
 Cover the pan with a lid and allow the eggs to cook in the sauce for around 5 minutes, basting the whites with the sauce part-way if needed.
 Ideally you want the whites just cooked and the yolks still a little soft so they will mingle with the sauce when you serve up.

-- When the eggs are ready, put around 3 tbsp of hummus in the bottom of two bowls.
+- When the eggs are ready, put around 3 tablespoon of hummus in the bottom of two bowls.
 Carefully scoop an egg along with around half the sauce, taking care not to break the egg, on top/slightly to the side of the hummus in each bowl.
 Sprinkle the remaining cilantro over the top.
 Works well served with bread on the side to mop up the sauces.

 See some of my favorite cooking tools and ingredients in the Caroline's Cooking Amazon store.